 - 1. Establish an identification and monitoring system for the County's animal or plant species, including critical habitats, that have been listed as Federal or State threatened or endangered species, or species of special concern, by the U.S. Fish and Wildlife Service or the Virginia Department of Conservation and Recreation. - 2.
 Develop and implement protection guidelines for endangered and threatened populations of plants and wildlife that occur in the County.
 These guidelines apply to County and privately-owned lands. - 3.
-Where records maintained by State or Federal agencies or other credible resource indicate is appropriate, require that applicants for a rezoning and/or a special use permit provide an inventory of endangered species, threatened species, and species of special concern. - 4.
-To protect the biological diversity, processes, and functions of natural habitats, identify a network of preservation corridors or large woodland areas to be incorporated into an overall habitat protection network. - 5.
-Investigate the benefits of establishing a private conservancy fund for the purpose of purchasing privately held lands for preservation purposes and seeking perpetual conservation easements to preserve open space. - 6.
-Identify areas suitable for wetlands restoration and develop procedures whereby a developer/landowner can contribute to such wetlands when no alternative to wetland preservation exists on-site.
+To protect the biological diversity, processes, and functions of natural habitats, identify a network of preservation corridors or large woodland areas to be incorporated into an overall habitat protection network. - 4.
+Investigate the benefits of establishing a private conservancy fund for the purpose of purchasing privately held lands for preservation purposes and seeking perpetual conservation easements to preserve open space. - 5.
+Identify areas suitable for wetlands restoration and develop procedures whereby a developer/landowner can contribute to such wetlands mitigation banks when no alternative to wetland preservation exists on-site.